 So Allah sent prophets to people based on their location, their traditional practice, language, and so on.

 Each prophet had a mission, an objective, and a set of people to reach out to.

 For instance, Prophet Moses’ (Musa) mission was to debunk Pharaoh’s call to divinity and guide the children of Israel away from idolatry.

-Aaron (Haroon), his brother, on the other hand was just a supporter to the mission of Musa.
+Aaron (Haroon), his brother, on the other hand, was just a supporter of the mission of Musa.

 The majority of the prophets were sent to the children of Israel, owing to their transgression and willingness to oppose Allah’s injunctions.